shanzson/Transaction-Analysis/README.md

 - This is the point where the actual attack got triggered.
 Now when we look at _chef, we get the follwing address
 ![](/images/image3.png)
+- On searching this address on [etherscan](https://etherscan.io/address/0xE51e9bFf39baA85bD74865254D647188e1672612#code), it turns out to be a proxy contract